Robert Berić

-Robert Berić (born 17 June 1991) is a Slovenian professional footballer who plays as a striker for Chinese Super League club Tianjin Jinmen Tiger.
+Robert Berić (born 17 June 1991) is a Slovenian professional footballer who plays as a striker for Chinese Super League club Changchun Yatai.
 In the 2014–15 season, he ranked 11th in the European Golden Shoe award.

 Club career

 Berić began his career at the age of five in Krško youth teams before being promoted to their main squad in the 2007–08 season.
 In 2008, he signed for Interblock.
 He made his debut at Interblock as a substitute in a 2–1 away victory over Drava Ptuj.
 He scored his first goal for the club in a 3–0 win over Primorje on 7 December 2008.
 In total, he played 34 games for Interblock in the Slovenian first division, scoring 12 goals.

 In August 2010, Berić joined Maribor together with his teammate Josip Iličić, signing a four-year contract.

 In June 2013, he moved to Sturm Graz for a reported fee of €1 million.
 In the 2013–14 season, he amassed 10 goals and 11 assists.

 In 2014, he left Sturm Graz for league rivals Rapid Wien.
 The transfer fee was estimated at between €700,000 and 800,000.
-In his first season, he became the league second goalscorer netting 27 goals in 33 appearances which earned him 11th place in the European Golden Shoe award.
+In his first season, he became the league's second best goalscorer with 27 goals in 33 appearances, which earned him 11th place in the European Golden Shoe award.